-How to Login after Disabling All Users in Windows?
+How to Log in After Disabling All Users in Windows?

-SEE ALSO: How to Unlock your Locked or Disabled Apple ID?
+2. How to Unlock your Locked or Disabled Apple ID?

-Luckily there exist a method to get into your PC even after disabling all user accounts.
-But you will have to do some advanced level troubleshooting to get yourself into your locked out PC.
+Luckily there exists a method to get into your PC even after disabling all user accounts.
+But you will have to do some advanced-level troubleshooting to get yourself into your locked-out PC.
 This tutorial explains the method to login into Windows PC after disabling all users.
-Best part of this method is that you don’t lose your precious files/documents.
-Check out this video before proceeding for detailed steps:

 NOTE: This tutorial works only if the Hard disk or Windows drive is not encrypted.
 This method fails on encrypted hard disk drives.